Disabled international students

 Once you have your offer from Leeds, you must register with Disability Services to access support.
 Visit our sign-up page to find out more.

 Disabled international students can receive a range of support in their learning.
-The kind of support you will receive is based on your disability and your needs.
+The kind of support you will receive is based on your disability and your requirements.

-You can find out more about the assistance you may be able to access here.
+You can find out more about the assistance you may be able to access on these pages.

 Disabled students can sometimes access extra funded support, such as specialist equipment or one-to-one help.
 As an international student, you should talk to your sponsor about extra funding for these items.
-If you do not have a sponsor, please speak to us when you apply to Leeds so that we can talk with you about support the that may be available.
+If you do not have a sponsor, please contact us when you apply to Leeds so that we can talk with you about support the that may be available.
 It can take several months to arrange support so it is important that you contact us as early as possible.

 These are the approximate government allowances for undergraduate UK disabled students.
 You and your sponsor may use them as a guide to calculate the amount of disability-related financial assistance you might require: